Computing with Infinite Objects: the Gray Code Case: Acknowledgement

 Except for the case-construct, the denotational semantics of programs in $D$ is defined as in \cite{btifp}.
-To define the denotation $\ccase{M}{\vec{Cl}}$ we first define when a domain element $d$ \emph{matches} a pattern $P$ and, if it does, the \emph{matching environment} which has as domain the variables of the pattern.
-In the case of a constructor pattern $P$ this is obvious and the matching environment $\eta$ (if it exists) will satisfy $\val{P}\eta=a$.
-The matches of a function pattern $\pfun(a)$ are the domain elements of the form $\bfun(f)$ and the matching environment is $[a \mapsto\bfun(f)]$.
-The denotation of a case program in an environment $\eta$, $\val{\ccase{M}{\vec{Cl}}}\eta$, is defined as follows: If $P\to N$ is a clause in $\vec{Cl}$ such that $\val{M}\eta$ matches $P$ with matching environment $\eta'$, then $\val{\ccase{M}{\vec{Cl}}}\eta = \val{N}(\eta+\eta')$ where $\eta+\eta'$ is the environment obtained by overriding $\eta$ with $\eta'$.
-If no such matching is possible, then $\val{\ccase{M}{\vec{Cl}}}\eta=\bot$.
-Due to the compatibility condition the denotation is independent of the choice of the matching clause.
-This follows from the fact that two patterns $P_1$, $P_2$ are unifiable if and only if they have a common match and the most general unifiers are in a one-to-one correspondence with the matching environments of the common match.
+To define the denotation $\ccase{M}{\vec{Cl}}$ we first define when a domain element $d$ \emph{matches} a pattern $P$ and, if it does, the \emph{matching environment} which has as domain the variables of the pattern. \begin{itemize} \item In the case of a constructor pattern $P$ this is obvious and the matching environment $\eta$ (if it exists) will satisfy $\val{P}\eta=d$.